readium/lcp-specs/readium-lcp-draft.md

 ## 3.4.
 Transmitting keys: The `encryption` object

-In addition to Core License information, the License Document <b>MUST</b> contain an `encryption` object with the following name/value pair:
+In addition to Core License information, the License Document <b class="rfc">must</b> contain an `encryption` object with the following name/value pair:

 <table class="table-bordered large">
   <thead>